idio-sync/romm-comm/README.md

 - RomM file scan progress reporting (via RomM logs?)
 - User count included in stats
 - List users command
-- Random game roll by platform, by year, by genre, etc
 - Docker installation
 - Linking Discord users with RomM users (creation of Romm users via role?)
 - RomM API key usage so user/pass do not have to be passed (if RomM implements creating API key)